boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

     * [`(bls12_381_g1, bls12_381_g1, Vec<bls12_381_fr>): establish_proof`]

 #### Merchant abort conditions
 Upon receipt, the merchant checks the correctness of the `cid` in the `init_c` message and continues as specified in `zkAbacus.Initialize()`.
-If they are incorrect, the merchant aborts.
+If `cid` is incorrect, the merchant aborts.

 ### The `init_m` Message
 The merchant sends back an `init_m` message that consists of a closing authorization signature `closing_signature` on the initial state if `zkAbacus.Initialize()` was successful.